opensourcecourse/object-oriented-assignment/README.md

    showing each element.
 If it is greater than 10 `Array1D[...]`

 4. Make sure the Array1D implements the Sequence protocol.
-Specifically, it should be iterable, indexible, membership checks should work, and slicing should return Array1D instances with a a subset of data.
+Specifically, it should be iterable, indexible, membership checks should work, and slicing should return Array1D instances with a subset of data.

 5. Implement operators: add, subtract, true divide, floor divide, power.
 Each one should work with an array of equal size, an array of size 1, or a single number.
 This should work if the array or the number is first. (hint: `__add__` and `__radd__` are both needed).
-If the array's are not compatible, a IncompatibleArrayOperationError should be raised.
+If the arrays are not compatible, a IncompatibleArrayOperationError should be raised.

 You can see how your implementation is performing by running `pytest test_task_1.py` after installing pytest.